emplify-software/statamic-google-reviews/README.md

 3. Enter a name for the place.
 You can name it whatever you want, e.g. "My Restaurant" or "Berlin Office".
 4. Enter the Google Place ID for the location.
 You can find the Place ID by searching for the location on the [Place ID Finder](https://developers.google.com/maps/documentation/javascript/examples/places-placeid-finder).
 5. Click **Save & Publish**
+6. The latest reviews for the new place will automatically be fetched after saving the term.
+If the place has reviews, you will now see them under `Collections > Google Reviews` in the control panel.

 ### Fetching Reviews

-You can also manually fetch the reviews for all registered places by running the following command:
+You can manually fetch the reviews for all registered places by running the following command:

 ``` bash
 php artisan google-reviews:crawl